General Electric (GE) to Release Earnings on Tuesday

-General Electric (NYSE:GE – Get Rating) last posted its quarterly earnings results on Tuesday, October 25th.
-The conglomerate reported $0.35 earnings per share for the quarter, missing the consensus estimate of $0.47 by ($0.12).
-The company had revenue of $19.08 billion during the quarter, compared to analysts’ expectations of $18.77 billion.
+General Electric (NYSE:GE – Get Rating) last posted its quarterly earnings data on Tuesday, October 25th.
+The conglomerate reported $0.35 EPS for the quarter, missing the consensus estimate of $0.47 by ($0.12).
 General Electric had a positive return on equity of 7.20% and a negative net margin of 7.78%.
-The business’s quarterly revenue was up 2.8% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $0.57 EPS.
+The company had revenue of $19.08 billion for the quarter, compared to analyst estimates of $18.77 billion.
+During the same quarter in the previous year, the firm posted $0.57 earnings per share.
+The company’s quarterly revenue was up 2.8% on a year-over-year basis.
 On average, analysts expect General Electric to post $3 EPS for the current fiscal year and $4 EPS for the next fiscal year.

 General Electric Stock Performance